EMSL-Computing/CoreMS/README.md

 pip install "corems[dev]"
 ```

+Step-by-step host setup (venv, PostgreSQL, Thermo runtimes): **[Installing CoreMS.md](./Installing%20CoreMS.md)**.

 By default the molecular formula database will be generated using SQLite.

-To use PostgreSQL the easiest way is to build a docker container:
+To use PostgreSQL the easiest way is to start the compose service from a clone of this repository:

 ```bash
 docker-compose up -d